just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Coin-Flip-Experiment-optional.rst

 	<tr>
 		<td colspan=2>
 			<b><i>Coin Flip Experiment</i></b>.
-			In this lesson you will use a slightly modified version of the app that you built in the preceding lesson, the <i>Coin Flip Simulation</i> Tutorial.</p>
+			In this lesson you will use a slightly modified version of the app that you built in the preceding lesson, the <i>Coin Flip Simulation</i> tutorial.</p>
-			<p>The <i>CoinFlipExperiment</i> app will let you conduct an experiment aimed at determining how ‘good’ App Inventor’s Pseudo Random Number
+			<p>The <i>CoinFlipExperiment</i> app will let you conduct an experiment aimed at determining how good App Inventor’s pseudorandom number
-			Generator (<span class="hover vocab yui-wk-div" data-id='PRNG'>PRNG</span>) is.
-The app will let you ‘flip a coin’ N times and display the results.</p>
+			generator (<span class="hover vocab yui-wk-div" data-id='PRNG'>PRNG</span>) is.
+The app will let you quickly "flip a coin" many times and display the results.</p>
-			<p>In this lesson you will run the app several times, recording and tallying the results
+			<p>In this lesson you will run the app several times, record and tally the results,
-			and calculating the percentage of heads.
-The expectation is that as N gets large, the percentage of heads should approach 50%.</p>
+			and calculate the percentage of heads.
+The expectation is that as you flip a coin more times, the percentage of heads should approach 50%.</p>
 		</td>
 	</tr>
 	<tr>
 		<td valign="top">
-			<iframe allowfullscreen="" frameborder="0" height="225" src="https://www.youtube.com/embed/XoAoL6dGdCE" width="300"></iframe>
+			<iframe allowfullscreen="" frameborder="0" height="285" src="https://www.youtube.com/embed/XoAoL6dGdCE" width="300"></iframe>
 			<!--
 			  (&lt;a target=&quot;_blank&quot; href=&quot;http://www.teachertube.com/video/358491&quot;&gt;Teacher Tube version&lt;/a&gt;)
 			-->